Constituent Assembly of Turkey

-The Constituent Assembly of Turkey (TBMM 1961 Kurucu Meclisi), also called the Chamber of Deputies, existed from 6 January 1961 to 24 October 1961.
+The Constituent Assembly of Turkey (TBMM 1961 Kurucu Meclisi), also called the Chamber of Deputies or the House of Representatives (Temsilciler Meclisi), existed from 6 January 1961 to 24 October 1961.
 It was established by the military rule of 1960 Turkish coup d'état.
 About half of the members were appointed by the military rule and the rest were the elected members.
 Among the elected members there were Republican People's Party (CHP) and Republican Nation Party members as well as various NGO members.
 But the former Democrat Party (DP) members were not allowed in the parliament.

 Main parliamentary milestones

 Some of the important events in the history of the parliament are the following: